 Century has multiple advanced iron ore projects and deposits in north-eastern Québec and western Labrador, an area known as the "Labrador Trough", and in the James Bay Area in northwestern Québec.
-Over the past several years, the Company has identified about 11 billion tonnes of inferred and 8.4 billion tonnes of measured and indicated iron ore resources including 17.7 million tonnes of high grade (59.7% Fe) Direct Shipping Ore ("DSO") reserves in the region and successfully established its position as the holder of one of the largest iron ore resources in the world, measured as attributable contained iron ore tonnes from estimated resources.
+Over the past years, the Company has identified about 11 billion tonnes of inferred and 8.4 billion tonnes of measured and indicated iron ore resources including 17.7 million tonnes of high grade (59.7% Fe) Direct Shipping Ore ("DSO") reserves in the region and successfully established its position as the holder of one of the largest iron ore resources in the world, measured as attributable contained iron ore tonnes from estimated resources.

-Century's larger iron ore properties are being maintained on a care and maintenance basis while our most advanced project, Joyce Lake DSO project in Newfoundland and Labrador is being rapidly advanced and is undergoing financing.
-Century completed feasibility and permitting studies on the Joyce Lake project in 2015 and recently has updated and submitted its Environmental Impact Statement to both federal and provincial governments as part of the permitting process.
-Century anticipates the Joyce Lake project can be brought to production within approximately 30 months.
+Century's larger iron ore properties are being maintained on a care and maintenance basis while our most advanced project, Joyce Lake DSO project in Newfoundland and Labrador is being advanced and is undergoing financing.
+Century completed feasibility and permitting studies on the Joyce Lake project in 2015 and in May 2021 updated and submitted its Environmental Impact Statement to the federal government as part of the environmental assessment process and at the same time submitted it to the provincial government as an environmental assessment re-registration document.
+Century anticipates the Joyce Lake project can be brought to production within approximately 18 months upon completion of environmental assessment and a production decision is taken.
 The Company is maintaining its larger iron ore properties in good standing, awaiting further development and financing opportunities.